-Section A: Child Protection Procedures .7
+Section A: Child Protection Procedures

 A1.
-Policy Statement and Principles 7
+Policy Statement and Principles7

-Child Protection Statement 7
+Child Protection Statement7

-Policy Statement of Principles 7
+Policy Statement of Principles7

-Policy Aims 7
+Policy Aims

-Terminology 8
+Terminology

 A2.
-Legislation & Statutory Guidance 8
+Legislation & Statutory Guidance9

 A3.
-Requirements of all staff 9
+Requirements of all staff

-Information for staff 9
+Information for staff

 A4.
-Immediate Danger 12
+Immediate Danger

 A5.
-What Academy staff should look out for and Early Help 12
+What Academy staff should look out for and Early Help

-Sexual Violence and Sexual Harassment between Children/Peer on peer abuse 13
+Sexual Violence and Sexual Harassment between Children/Child on child abuse

 A6.
-If you suspect a pupil is at risk 14
+If you suspect a pupil is at risk

 A7.
-Female Genital Mutilation mandatory reporting duty for teachers 14
+Female Genital Mutilation mandatory reporting duty for teachers

 A8.
-If you have concerns about a colleague 14
+If you have low-level concerns about a colleague15

 A9.
-Allegations against staff 15
+Allegations against staff

 A10.
-Managing a Report - how to respond to a Disclosure 15
+Managing a Report- how to respond to a Disclosure

-If a pupil discloses abuse of any kind 15
+If a pupil discloses abuse of any kind17

-Immediate response to the child 15
+Immediate response to the child17

-During your conversation with the pupil: 16
+During your conversation with the pupil:

-Notifying parents/carers 16
+Notifying parents/carers

 A11.
-Recording Information 17
+Recording Information

 A12.
-Equal Opportunities 17
+Equal Opportunities

 A13.
-Reporting directly to child protection agencies 17
+Reporting directly to child protection agencies

 A14.
-Related safeguarding portfolio of policies and guidance 17
+Related safeguarding portfolio of policies and guidance

-Appendix A1 - Code of ethical practice for Hatton Academies Trust staff 18
+Appendix A1 - Code of ethical practice for Hatton Academies Trust staff

-Appendix A2 - Staff Declaration - Confirmation of Receipt of the Safeguarding Handbook 19
+Appendix A2 - Staff Declaration - Confirmation of Receipt of the Safeguarding Handbook 21

-Appendix A3 Hatton Academies Trust Welfare/Child Protection Concern Form 20
+Appendix A3 - Hatton Academies Trust Welfare/Child Protection Concern Form

-Appendix A4.
-Reporting a concern flowchart 21
+Appendix A4 - Reporting a concern flowchart23

-Appendix A5.
-Essential Contacts & Definitions 21
+Appendix A5 - Essential Contacts & Definitions

-Appendix A6.
-Child Protection Procedures Body Map 24
+Appendix A6 - Child Protection Procedures Body Map26

-Appendix A7.
-Child protection procedures Witness statement regarding a child protection or child we lfare
+Appendix A7 - Child protection procedures Witness statement regarding a child protection or child welfare issue

-issue 25

-Appendix A8.
-Child Protection Procedures Record of actions 26
+Appendix A8 - Child Protection Procedures Record of actions

-Section B. Types of Abuse & Child Vulnerability 27
+Section B - Types of Abuse & Child Vulnerability

 B1.
-Pupils needs and those who are most vulnerable 27
+Pupils needs and those who are most vulnerable

-Children in need 27
+Children in need

-Children suffering or likely to suffer significant harm 27
+Children suffering or likely to suffer significant harm

 B2.
-Children who may be particularly vulnerable 27
+Children who may be particularly vulnerable

-Disabled or have Special Educational Needs (SEND) 28
+Disabled or have Special Educational Needs (SEND) 30

-Looked after Children (LACs) and Previously Looked After Children 28
+Looked after Children (LACs) and Previously Looked After Children

-Other vulnerable groups: 28

-Self Harm 29
+Self-Harm

-Poor Attendance and Missing from Education 29
+Poor Attendance and Missing from Education

 B3.
-Supporting the Child and Partnership with Parents 30
+Supporting the Child and Partnership with Parents

 B4.
-Recognising and types of abuse 30
+Recognising abuse and types of abuse

-Physical Abuse 31
+Physical Abuse

-Emotional Abuse 31
+Emotional Abuse

-Sexual abuse 32
+Sexual abuse

-Neglect 32
+Neglect

 B5.
-Peer on peer abuse 33
+Child on child abuse

-Physical Abuse 34
+Physical Abuse

-Sexually Harmful Behaviour / Sexual Abuse 34
+Sexually Harmful Behaviour / Sexual Abuse

-Bullying 34
+Bullying

-Cyber-bullying 34
+Cyber-bullying

-Sexting 35
+Sexting

-Initiation/Hazing 35
+Initiation/Hazing

-Prejudiced Behaviour 35
+Prejudiced Behaviour

-Teenage Relationship Abuse 35
+Teenage Relationship Abuse

-Upskirting 35
+Up skirting

 B6.
-Bullying 36
+Bullying

 B7.
-Female Genital Mutilation (FGM) 36
+Female Genital Mutilation (FGM) and Forced Marriage

+Signs and Indicators to be aware of

+Some indications that FGM may be about to take place include: 40

 B8.
-Child sexual exploitation (CSE) and Child Criminal Exploitation (CCE) 37
+Child sexual exploitation (CSE) and Child Criminal Exploitation (CCE) 40

-CSE 37
+CSE

-CCE 38
+CCE

 B9.
-Domestic Abuse 39
+Domestic Abuse 42

-R10 Online Safety 40
+B10.
+Online Safety 44

 B11.
-Impact of abuse 41
+The Prevent Duty

 B12.
-The Prevent Duty 42
+Good Practice Guidelines 45

 B13.
-Good Practice Guidelines 42

-B14.
-Abuse of Trust 42
+Abuse of Trust 46

-Section C: Information & Further Guidance 43
+Section C: Information & Further Guid dance 47

 C1.
-Roles and Responsibilities 43
+Roles and Responsibilities 47

-The Board of Directors and Chief Executive Officer (CEO) 43
+The Board of Directors and Chief f Executive Officer (CEO) 47

-The Principal 44
+The Principal 48

+The Designated Senior Person (D SP) 49

-Other Key Personnel 44
+Other Key Personnel 49

-The Staff 44
+The Staff 49

 C2.
-Communications and Accountability 45
+Communications and Account tability 50

-Actions by the DSP or other responsible person 45
+Actions by the DSP or other respo onsible person 50

 C3.
-Action following a Child Protection Referral 46
+Action following a Child Protec tion Referral 51

-Information sharing 47
+Information sharing 52

-Children suffering or likely to suffer significant harm 48
+Children suffering or likely to suffe er significant harm 53

 What will the local authority do?
-48
+53

-Children staying with host families (homestay) 49
+Children staying with host familie es (homestay) 54

-Private fostering- LA notification when identified
+Private fostering-LA notification when identified 54

-Contextual safeguarding (also referred to as extra-familial harm) 49
+Contextual safeguarding (also re eferred to as extra-familial harm) 54

-Record keeping 50
+Record keeping 55

 C4.
-Virtual school heads 50
+Virtual school heads 56

-C5.
-Actions by the DSP or other senior person following a report of sexual violence o children
+- nior person following a report of sexual violence or

-Steps to take

-Other points to consider

-Risk Assessment
+n to risk assess)

+action (Designated Safeguarding Person only)

+ident

-Options for the DSP to manage a peer on peer abuse report
+a child on child abuse report

-1. Manage internally

-2. Early help

-3. Referrals to children's social care

-4. Reporting to the Police

-Considering bail conditions

-Managing any delays in the criminal process

-The end of the criminal process 57
+· ·

+are

+-

-5. Ongoing response 57
+5. Ongoing response 63